 These are some points that are important when considering working with a forwarder:

-1. Do you have the ability to conduct international business?
-It is important that you have several transportation providers, as well as several contracts, as this ensures that your cargo is more likely to be shipped on time or else you have more options and alternatives to do so.
+1. Does it has the ability to conduct international business?
+It is important that you have several transportation providers, as well as several contracts, as this ensures that your cargo is more likely to be shipped on time or on the contrary that has more options and alternatives to do so.